tyler-technologies-oss/forge/README.md

 defineButtonComponent();
 ```

-> **Note:** the components are actually self-defining, but without something in your application referencing those components, they will be left out.
+> **Note:** the components are actually self-defining, but without something in your application referencing those components they could be left out during bundling.
 > These definition functions ensure that the components are bundled within your application.

 #### CSS